django-tenants/django-tenants/docs/install.rst

     INSTALLED_APPS = list(set(SHARED_APPS + TENANT_APPS))

-You also have to set where your tenant model is.
+You also have to set where your tenant & domain models are located.

 .. code-block:: python

     TENANT_MODEL = "customers.Client" # app.Model

+    TENANT_DOMAIN_MODEL = "customers.Domain"  # app.Model

 Now run ``migrate_schemas --shared``, this will create the shared apps on the ``public`` schema.
 Note: your database should be empty if this is the first time you're running this command.

 .. code-block:: bash